UW-CTRL/AA548-spr2024/bite-size-notes/week-4-b-discrete-LQR.md

 $$ P_k = Q_k + A^T P_{k+1} A - (A^T P_{k+1} B) (R_k + B^T P_{k+1} B)^{-1} (B^T P_{k+1} A) $$

 which we can use to continue in the dynamic programming algorithm to solve for the optimal control input at each time step $k$.
 While this equation is long to look at, the computation is entirely linear, and it is known what the matrices $A, B, Q_k, R_k, Q_T, P_{k+1}$ are, so solving for $P_k$ is straightforward in code.
-The $u_k$ yielded at each step $k$ is the optimal control input that minimizes the cost function at that time step, and by the principle of optimality, this guarantees that the control vector $u^* = [u_0^*, u_1^*, \dots, u_K^*]$ is globally optimal.
+The $u_k$ yielded at each step $k$ is the optimal control input that minimizes the cost function at that time step, and by the principle of optimality, this guarantees that the control vector $u^\* = \[u_0^\*, u_1^\*, \dots, u_K^\*\]$ is globally optimal for this problem formulation.

 Considering the constant time nature of solving for each $u_k^*$, the LQR problem with dynamic programming is known to run in $O(Kn^3)$ time, where $n$ is the number of states in the system, which is significantly faster than solving the LQR by brute force, which would run in $O(K^3 n m^2)$ time [1], where $m$ is the number of control inputs.
 This makes the dynamic programming approach not dependent on the dimensionality of the control inputs, and therefore more scalable.
 It is also forseeably more efficient than computing $u_k$ by brute force, which would may not be boundable through big $O$ notation.
-However, we see that solving LQR using DQ suffers from the curse of dimensionality, as with any dynamic programming approach [2].
+However, we see that solving LQR using DP suffers from the curse of dimensionality, as with any dynamic programming approach [2].

 ### Solving the discrete time, infinite horizon LQR problem